-Pursuant to Company Bulletins 2010-08 and 2011-02, the Department has received 52 rate filings in the third quarter, and of those, 19 requested rate increases and were subject to review.
-Of those subject to review, 18 received approval and 1 received a deferral.
+Pursuant to Company Bulletins 2010-08 and 2011-02, the Department has received 44 rate filings in the fourth quarter, and of those, 4 requested rate increases and were subject to review.
+Of those subject to review, 2 received approval and 2 are still pending.
+The 2 filings that received approval from the Department were filed prior to September 1, 2011.